PCB Assembly Graphic

 Prototyping injection molded plastic parts not only brings concepts to life but provides the feedback loop to transform good designs into great products before production tooling investment.
 Without prototyping, designs taken to market may not be fully optimized.

-Tooling and Mold Design
+Injection Mold Tooling and Design

 With the product design finalized, procuring production injection molds is the next step to turn concepts into mass manufactured plastic products.
 These extremely high-precision, quality tools produce high numbers of parts in repeatable, efficient production runs.